dhirenpatel22/dhirenpatel22/README.md

 Currently Technical Lead at [Curotec](https://www.curotec.com) (remote, US–India distributed team), owning architecture, security, and performance decisions from kickoff to production.

+Currently Technical Lead at [Curotec](https://www.curotec.com) (remote, distributed team) — promoted from Fullstack Developer to build and lead the practice.
+I own architecture, security, and performance decisions from kickoff to production, and run a maintenance program covering 80–90 active WordPress projects.

 ## 🔎 ShieldScope – Site Security Scanner

 My plugin in the official [WordPress.org directory](https://wordpress.org/plugins/shieldscope-site-security-scanner/): a read-only security audit for WordPress sites — scans for vulnerabilities, malware, outdated software, and misconfigurations.
 No writes, no surprises.